AdguardTeam/Scriptlets/wiki/about-scriptlets.md

   - colon-separated pairs name:value where
     - name is XMLHttpRequest object property name
     - value is string or regular expression for matching the value of the option passed to `.open()` call
-- randomize - optional, defaults to `false`, boolean to randomize responseText of matched XMLHttpRequest's response,
+- randomize - defaults to `false` for empty responseText, optional argument to randomize responseText of matched XMLHttpRequest's response; possible values:
+  - boolean 'true' to randomize responseText, random alphanumeric string of 10 symbols
+  - string value to customize responseText data, colon-separated pairs name:value where
+      - name — only `length` supported for now
+      - value — range on numbers, for example `100-300`, limited to 500000 characters

 > Usage with no arguments will log XMLHttpRequest objects to browser console;
 which is useful for debugging but permitted for production filter lists.